-You've probably seen review blogs around all over the place, and for a variety of different things.
-Books, video games, gadgets, craft supplies, you name it.
-Whether it's run by one person or a team of people, review blogs are a great way for consumers (or potential consumers) to find out more about things before they spend their own money on them.
+You've probably seen review blogs around all over the place, and for a variety of different things—books, video games, gadgets, craft supplies, you name it.
+Whether it's run by one person or a team of people, review blogs are a great way for consumers (or potential consumers) to find out more about things before spending their own money on them.

 Want to get in on that yourself?
 Great!
 Here are five things you need to know before you embark on that journey, five things which will help make your review blog a success.